PIRL

 static int DEFAULT_POLL_INTERVAL

-The default polling interval, in seconds, for unprocessed source records when the no unprocessed source records are obtained.
+The polling interval, in seconds, for unprocessed source records when no unprocessed source records are obtained from the Sources table.

 static int DEFAULT_STOP_ON_FAILURE